 ✅❓Why does it not hurt to get a tattoo where it hurts others?

-Much is determined by the individual characteristics of each body , therefore, the pain map of a tattoo is very, very dependent on EACH PERSON.
+Much is determined by the individual characteristics of each body, therefore, the map of pain of a tattoo is very, very dependent on EVERY PERSON.

 ✅❓Do you get a tattoo under general anesthesia?

 No not at all !!!.
 Because anesthesia, even local, causes considerable damage to the body.
 If the pain from the tattoo seems unbearable, it is best to leave the tattoo entirely.